Our Classes

 • Character dance is an important component of training for a possible career in classical ballet.
 It is taught at esteemed preparatory and pre-professional ballet programs throughout the country.
 It is high energy, fun, and is enjoyed by both students and audiences alike!

-REQUIREMENTS: Must be enrolled in Ballet Essentials II or above.
+REQUIREMENTS: Must be enrolled in Ballet Essentials I or above.
 Teen Ballet students may be approved for this class based on assessment.

-NOTE: All TMB Company & Apprentice members must take this class.
+NOTE: All TMB Company members must take this class.

 • In this class students will learn specific exercises that will promote a healthy approach to stretching where each individual works within their own limitations instead of forcing the body into unhealthy places.
 Students will also learn strengthening exercises that will improve stamina and technique.
 Each body is different, and the goal of this class is to build strength and flexibility that is individualized to each student.